sdwheeler/seanonit/content/blog/posts/2014-10-29-using-ews-to-monitor-a-mailbox/index.md

 title: Using PowerShell and EWS to monitor a mailbox
 date: 2014-10-29T12:51:51
 draft: false
+showReadTime: false
+categories:
+  - PowerShell
+tags:
+  - Exchange Web Services
+  - EWS
+abstract: An example of using PowerShell and Exchange Web Services to monitor a mailbox.
 ---

+> This article was originally posted to my old [WordPress blog][wp].
+The content is still relevant
+> but some details may have changed.

 I support a suite of application services that implement our ITIL processes.
 One of the functions allows users to create trouble tickets by sending a specially crafted email message to a specific